New York AG: No basis for Trump's lawsuit challenging probe

 In fighting subpoenas James issued to Trump and his two eldest children, Trump’s lawyers have argued that any testimony they give in her civil investigation could be used against them in a parallel criminal investigation being overseen by the Manhattan district attorney’s office.

-Trump is seeking a permanent injunction barring James from investigating him and preventing her from being involved in any “civil or criminal” investigations against him and his company, such as a parallel criminal probe she’s a part of that’s being led by Manhattan District Attorney Cyrus Vance Jr. Although the civil investigation is separate, James’ office has been involved in both.
+Trump is seeking a permanent injunction barring James from investigating him and preventing her from being involved in any “civil or criminal” investigations against him and his company.
+Although the civil investigation is separate, James’ office has also been involved in the criminal probe.

 Trump also wants a judge to declare that James violated his free speech and due process rights.
 A conference in the case is scheduled for March 21 in Albany before U.S. Magistrate Judge Christian F. Hummel.